MicrosoftDocs/dynamics-365-intelligent-order-management/topics/transfer-order-in-iom.md

 - Transfers between warehouses for service purposes such as packaging and customizing requirements.

 As part of extending support and providing visibility to the enterprise transactions, a **Transfer Order** entity has been introduced in Dynamics 365 Intelligent Order Management.
 The **Transfer Order** entity includes the following features:
-- Dual-write support for transfer orders is available, so that data flows seamlessly from Microsoft Dataverse into Intelligent Order Management and is visible in real time, or near real time.
+- Dual-write support for transfer orders is available, so that transfer order data flows seamlessly from Microsoft Dataverse into Intelligent Order Management and is visible in real time, or near real time.
-- Creation of a **Transfer Orders** entity in Intelligent Order Management.
-This will be processed in Supply Chain Management with dual-write support.
+- Creation of transfer orders in Intelligent Order Management that will be processed in Supply Chain Management with dual-write support.
 - The user interface (UI) fields for the **Transfer Orders** entity have been designed to support sales order fulfillment scenarios.
 - Transaction status and visibility of transfer orders from Supply Chain Management are available directly in Intelligent Order Management.
-- The **Transfer Order product** view is available on the **Sales Order** products tab, which provides visibility to the transfers from individual transfer order transactions.
+- The **Transfer Order products** view is available on the **Sales Order** products tab, which provides visibility to the transfers from individual transfer order transactions.

 ## Dual-write support for transfer orders